awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Improved premigration task assessments\.
 For more information, see [Enabling and working with premigration assessments for a task](CHAP_Tasks.AssessmentReport.md)\.
 + Improved data validation for float, real, and double data types\.
 + Improved Amazon Redshift as a target by better handling this error: "The specified key does not exist\."
-+ Supports multithreaded CDC load task settings, including `ParallelApplyThreads`, `ParallelApplyBufferSize`, and `ParallelApplyQueuesPerThread`, for Amazon Elasticsearch Service \(Amazon ES\) as a target\.
++ Supports multithreaded CDC load task settings, including `ParallelApplyThreads`, `ParallelApplyBufferSize`, and `ParallelApplyQueuesPerThread`, for Amazon OpenSearch Service \(OpenSearch Service\) as a target\.
-+ Improved Amazon ES as a target by supporting its use of composite primary keys\.
++ Improved OpenSearch Service as a target by supporting its use of composite primary keys\.
 + Fixed an issue where test connection fails when using PostgreSQL as a source and the password has special characters in it\.
 + Fixed an issue with using SQL Server as a source when some `VARCHAR` columns are truncated\.
 + Fixed an issue where AWS DMS does not close open transactions when using Amazon RDS SQL Server as a source\.
 This can result in data loss if the polling interval parameter is set incorrectly\.
 For more information on how to setup a recommended polling interval value, see [Using a Microsoft SQL Server database as a source for AWS DMS](CHAP_Source.SQLServer.md)\.